No Doubt, Streep and Hoffman Are at the Top of Their Games

 “Be merciful to those who doubt” (Jude 1:22).

 “I have my certainty!”—Sister Alouysis Beauvier, Doubt

 Doubt is a tricky subject for Christians.
-Jesus challenges his followers to believe in the power of God, and never to doubt (Matthew 14:31, 21:21), while James (1:5-6) contrasts true belief with doubt.
-Yet Jude tells us to have mercy on those who doubt (v.
-22).
+Jesus challenges his followers to believe in the power of God, and never to doubt (Matthew 14:31, Matthew 21:21), while James (James 1:5-6) contrasts true belief with doubt.
+Yet Jude tells us to have mercy on those who doubt (Jude 1:22).
 The challenge for the believer is to live boldly in matters of revealed truth, but humbly in areas where we must rely heavily on our fallen human reasoning.

 Doubt, a stage play set in 1964 and written by John Patrick Shanley that has now been adapted by the same writer into a powerful film, rests on the certainty of Sister Alouysis Beauvier (Meryl Streep), a nun and an educator who rules her school through withering stares and feigned omnipotence.
 She relies on her suspicions to root out wrongdoers—whether students or teachers—and she encourages the other nuns at the school to follow her lead.
 When Sister James (Amy Adams) expresses concerns about her students’ behavior during class, Sister Alouysis advises her to put a framed picture of the Pope on the blackboard.
 That way, Sister Alouysis explains, the young teacher will be able to see her students reflected in the glass of the framed photo and surprise them by reacting to their misbehavior while her back is turned.